 - Mercilessly mocked in Return of the Killer Tomatoes!, where the director claimed to run out of money halfway through the movie, prompting the cast to blatantly plug various products and companies until one guy gets sick of it and asks "Do we have enough money to finish this turkey yet?"

 - In The Truman Show, as there are no commercials on the show, advertising is done purely through product placement, mainly handled by the actress playing Truman's wife.
+It's initially played for laughs, but gets spun for drama when, during a climactic argument, she begins shilling him cocoa powder completely out of nowhere.
+This does not help his increasing paranoia that his life is a big lie and that she's part of it.

 - 30 Rock tends to turn Product Placement into this for the sake of humor.